-Some business people mistakenly believe that selling to a private equity will mean you've lost control of your share.
-Indeed, for those owners who want share part of their business but continue to direct it, a private and secluded equity recapitalization is worth considering.
-What are the actual benefits of a private equity recapitalization?
+Some business people mistakenly believe that selling to a private equity will mean you've lost control of your shares.
+Indeed, for those owners who want to share part of their business but continue to direct it, a private and secluded equity recapitalization is worth considering.
+These are the actual benefits of a private equity recapitalization:

 It Creates New Developments

 Imagine a CEO works out an agreement with a firm in which they offer a 70-percent stake in the company at a $20-million value.
-The owner covers the cost of it all with 50 percent equity and 60 percent debt, with the the company holding $12 million in debt.
+The owner covers the cost of it all with 50 percent equity and 60 percent debt with the company holding $12 million in debt.
 The new equity value result is $8 million, but the business' value is $20 million.
-Once the CEO takes his stake, which is $2.4 million, he'll gain a pre-tax installment of $17.6 million.
+Once the CEO takes their stake, which is $2.4 million, they'll gain a pre-tax installment of $17.6 million.

 Most private equity companies require five to seven years before they return value to their investors.
-Therefore, they will probably work hard to develop the business and reduce its debt load — and then seek out an opportunity for its liquidation.
+Therefore, they will probably work hard to develop the business, reduce its debt load, and then seek out an opportunity for its liquidation.
 Maybe the business will be sold to another company, go public, or be sold to an individual.
-Regardless, the owner can get the remaining value from the percent he keeps in the company.
+Regardless, the owner can get the remaining value from the percent kept in the company.

-It is natural, to some extent, for business owners to be attached to their own businesses, but this can put you at risk.
+It is natural, to some extent, for business owners to be attached to their own businesses.
+However, this can put you at risk.
 A business owner can spend years trying to get back the money they put into a business.
-Therefore, it's important to diversity your business as much as you can.
+Therefore, it's important to diversify your business as much as you can.

 It Reduces the Risks of Concentrated Wealth

-For security purposes, it is normal to keep wealth in a company.
+For security purposes, it's normal to keep wealth in a company.
 Usually, owners do need the funds from the sale of their business in order to pay for their life's needs.
-However, there can be risks to concentrated wealth, too.
+However, there can be risks to concentrated wealth, too, such as: